-- Qedit now recognizes files with the extension of .COB and .cob as Cobol files on HP-UX. - Qedit on HP-UX now has the command set compatvarsub on which does not replace \$-variables that are not defined with spaces.
-It simply passes the \$token, thru to the Qedit command interpreter if the variable is not defined. - The Find command could potentially abort when printing the caret indicating where a string was located, if the record size and display size were greater than 132 bytes and the string found was beyond 132 bytes.
+• Qedit on HP-UX now has the command set compatvarsub on which does not replace \$-variables that are not defined with spaces.
+It simply passes the \$token, thru to the Qedit command interpreter if the variable is not defined.

 - Qedit now recognizes files with the extension of .COB and .cob as Cobol files on HP-UX. - Qedit now support long user names on HP-UX 11.31, implemented by lugadmin. - Qedit now supports the HP-UX Long Password feature on HP-UX 11.31.
 Error messages have been improved for login issues. - Qedit would return a status code of 123 upon exit even if an error had not occurred.